deNBI/cloud-user-docs/wiki/Concept/openstack.md

 OpenStack Telemetry (Ceilometer) provides a Single Point Of Contact for billing systems, providing all the counters they need to establish customer billing, across all current and future OpenStack components.
 The delivery of counters is traceable and auditable, the counters must be easily extensible to support new projects, and agents doing data collections should be independent of the overall system.

-Content of this page is largely based on [Wikipedia OpenStack](https://en.wikipedia.org/wiki/OpenStack) descriptions.
-Feel free to modify and extend these contents here as appropriate.''